JACOBS (b. New York City) is a Registered Architect in New York and California

 perception of Color in contemporary design.

-Mike was recognized with the American Institute
+Prior to founding his practice, Mike was recognized with the American Institute

 of Architects NY Lebrun Travel Grant to facilitate his interest in cities and